jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     7. Moved Help->About->Information to Help->"System Information" and added allot of extra info on the CB and PC setup.
 Added copy to clipboard button that anonymize's the data when copied to the clipboard.
 (SF Ticket 748)
     8. Added extra help plugin menu items for the updated documentation included in the installation.
 These appear as sub menu items in the Help menu.
     9. Copy Debug Watch variable content to clipboard.
 Add three extra watches dialog context menu options: copy data, copy symbol and data and copy the symbol tree.
 (SF Ticket 654)
-    10. Incorporated SVN changes up to SVN 12529.
-See https://sourceforge.net/p/codeblocks/code/12529/log/ for change info.
+    10. Incorporated SVN changes up to SVN 12535.
+See https://sourceforge.net/p/codeblocks/code/12535/log/ for change info.
-    11. Incorporated SF ticket 1135 to fix open a WXS or XRC file containing a wxStdDialogButtonSizer (p.e. src\sdk\resources\auto_detect_compilers.xrc) in wxSmith's editor wxWidgets shows an assert.
-    12. Incorporated SF ticket 1108 fix.
-See https://forums.codeblocks.org/index.php?action=post;topic=24659.0;last_msg=168241 for patch.
+    11. 9-Oct-2021: Manually incorporated fix for "EnvVars Plugin Warning" as per https://forums.codeblocks.org/index.php/topic,24664.msg168270/topicseen.html#msg168270

 Updated installer highlights compard to the C::B 20.03 NSIS installer:
 =======================================================================
     1. Option to download and run the following compiler installers from the internet: